 Why study Business?

-Business will equip you with the skills you need to progress into work, an apprenticeship or on to a Level 3 programme and upon successful completion of Level 3, then University.
+Business will equip you with the skills you need to progress into work, an apprenticeship or a Level 3 programme and upon successful completion of Level 3, then University.

 What can it lead to?